Mechanism Of Action

 Tazarotene is a retinoid prodrug that is converted to its active form, the cognate carboxylic acid of tazarotene, by rapid deesterification in animals and man.
-Tazarotenic acid binds to all three members of the retinoic acid receptor (RAR) family: RARα, RARβ, and RARγ but shows relative selectivity for RARβ, and RARγ and may modify gene expression.
+Tazarotenic acid binds to all 3 members of the retinoic acid receptor (RAR) family: RARα, RARβ, and RARγ, but shows relative selectivity for RARβ and RARγ and may modify gene expression.
 The clinical significance of these findings is unknown.

-In 2 multi-center, randomized, double-blind, vehicle-controlled trials, a total of 1485 patients with moderate-to-severe acne vulgaris were randomized 1:1 to Fabior Foam or vehicle applied once daily for 12 weeks.
+In 2 multi-center, randomized, double-blind, vehicle-controlled trials, a total of 1,485 subjects with moderate-to-severe acne vulgaris were randomized 1:1 to FABIOR Foam or vehicle applied once daily for 12 weeks.
 Acne severity was evaluated using lesion counts and the 6-point Investigator's Global Assessment (IGA) scale (see Table 2).
-At baseline, 80% of patients were graded as “moderate” or Grade 3 and 20% were graded as “severe” or Grade 4 on the IGA scale.
-At baseline, subjects had an average of 79.8 total lesions of which the mean number of inflammatory lesions was 31.9 and the mean number of non inflammatory lesions was 47.8.
-Patients ranged in age from 12 to 45 years, with 860 (58%) patients 12 to 17 years of age; 428 (29%) patients 18 to 25 years old; 143 (10%) patients 26 to 35 years old and 54 (4%) patients 36 to 45 years old.
-Patients enrolled in the studies by race were white (77%), Black (15%), Asian (4%) and other (4%).
+At baseline, 80% of subjects were graded as “moderate” or Grade 3 and 20% were graded as “severe” or Grade 4 on the IGA scale.
+At baseline, subjects had an average of 79.8 total lesions of which the mean number of inflammatory lesions was 31.9 and the mean number of non-inflammatory lesions was 47.8.
+Subjects ranged in age from 12 to 45 years, with 860 (58%) subjects aged 12 to 17 years; 428 (29%) subjects aged 18 to 25 years; 143 (10%) subjects aged 26 to 35 years and 54 (4%) subjects aged 36 to 45 years.
+Subjects enrolled in the trials by race were white (77%), black (15%), Asian (4%), and other (4%).
 Hispanics comprised 18% of the population.
 An equal number of males (49%) and females (51%) were enrolled.
-Treatment success was defined as a score of “clear” (Grade 0) or “almost clear” (Grade 1) and at least 2-grade improvement from the baseline score to week 12.
+Treatment success was defined as a score of “clear” (Grade 0) or “almost clear” (Grade 1) and at least 2-grade improvement from the baseline score to Week 12.

 Table 2: Investigator's Global Assessment Scale